topherchris420/resona-lab-network/README.md

 ## 🌌 Vision

-Resona is the **GitHub + Reddit + Hugging Face** of future science — a living network for open discovery.

 - Users post research notes, code, data, and prototypes
 - Others can **Resonate** with or **Fork** projects to evolve them further
 - Every project contributes to the world's first social graph of scientific resonance